HomeTop HeadlinesMass Shooting in Mall: 2 Dead, 3 Hurt

 While detectives worked the initial crime scene, a second call came in reporting another shooting at an apartment complex roughly four miles away.
 Police discovered a dead man inside one of the units there.
 Investigators believe Han carried out both shootings.

-Police apprehended Han a short time later at H Mart on Old Denton Road in Carrollton after a brief foot chase.
+Police apprehended Han a short time later at H Mart on Old Denton Road in Carrollton after a brief chase on foot.
 Court documents revealed that after the shootings, Han drove to H Mart to say goodbye to friends at the fish market, telling police he had planned to take his own life before officers took him into custody.

 Officers later converged on a nearby apartment complex where Han had lived recently.
 Neighbors who spoke with investigators said they did not recognize his name.